List of Banking Review Sites to Track

 - According to an IBM survey, only 43 percent of consumers trust the insurance industry.
 In fact, the lack of trust in insurance providers has remained above 50 percent since 2007.

 - In 2012, Edelman Insights found that financial services and banking was the industry consumers trusted the least — even less than they did the media sector.

-- While the fallout from the big banking scandals and corporate collapses of previous years has since slowly faded away, a recent FIS report indicates that 75 percent of consumers agree there is still a gap between their expectations and bank performance across a range of factors essential to creating trust.
+- While the fallout from the big banking scandals and corporate collapses of previous years has since slowly faded away, an FIS report indicates that 75 percent of consumers agree there is still a gap between their expectations and bank performance across a range of factors essential to creating trust.
 “The trust factor continues to be a concern for consumers,” the report reads, highlighting the need “to reset the foundation for consumer relationships.”